-Perfect for younger kids (seven years and up) to explore the world from home.
-With questions related to sights around the world everyone will learn something new playing!
+Perfect for younger kids (7 years and up) to explore the world from home.
+With questions related to sights around the world, everyone will learn something new by playing!

 Family Board Games for Disney Lovers

 This version of Codenames was created for Disney-philes.
 If you love Disney movies, this game is for you!
-This was created for ages eight and up but many reviewers said their six-year-olds were easily able to follow along.
+This was created for ages 8 and up but many reviewers said their 6-year-olds were easily able to follow along.

 Are you a Disney music pro?
 This toe-tapping game will be your chance to shine.
 Spin the wheel and compete to see whose Disney song knowledge reigns supreme!

-If you’ve ever Disneybounded as Ursula or felt Jafar was misunderstood this might be the game for you.
-This game is perfect for kids 10+ , although we think you could go a little younger.
+If you’ve ever Disneybounded as Ursula or felt Jafar was misunderstood, this is the game for you.
+This game is rated for kids 10+, although we think you could go a little younger.
 This game employs serious strategy.
 You pick one of the six villain game pieces and get a crib sheet strategy guide for your character.
 Sneaky wins.